 What do you think?
 Is AWS rewriting the lakehouse rules, or does Databricks continue to dominate?
 Let us know your thoughts!

-Stay tuned as we continue to explore the evolving world of data engineering.
-At Techwards, we’re committed to helping organizations navigate these changes and build scalable, secure lakehouse solutions.
+Stay tuned as we track these developments and help organizations navigate the evolving world of data engineering with scalable, secure lakehouse solutions.

 Adeel Amin